ArctosDB/documentation-wiki/_documentation/higher-geography.markdown

 continents, these data are approximately hierarchical, but only approximately.
 For example, a state park or national forest may be comprised of segments from two or more counties.
-Columns in the Higher Geography table are concatenated into the column “[higher geography](#higher_geog)” which is uniquely indexed.
-The concatenated string “higher geography” is the only column displayed and used in data entry.
+Columns in the Higher Geography table are concatenated into the column "[higher geography](#higher_geog)" which is uniquely indexed.
+The concatenated string "higher geography" is the only column displayed and used in data entry.
 Unfortunately, you cannot assume that any locality or area is listed under only one higher geography.
 The [guidelines](#guidelines) below are intended to prevent (and even remedy) such inconsistencies.